 The level of English you must meet will depend on the type of job you have.

-If you have a NOC 0 or A (professional jobs) you will need to get a CLB 7.
-On the other hand, if you have a NOC B (Technical jobs & skilled trades) you will need CLB 5.
+If you have a TEER 0 or 1 (professional jobs) you will need to get a CLB 7.
+On the other hand, if you have a TEER 2 or 3 (Technical jobs & skilled trades) you will need CLB 5.

 Keep in mind that you will need the result to create your profile, so plan your scheduling and test preparation so that you can create your profile in time.

 As I mentioned before, for this category there are no education requirements, BUT if you want to improve your ranking in the Express Entry pool you can get an educational credentials assessment for immigration purposes and increase your chance of being chosen.

 We evaluated our credentials, and it gave us 133 points in total for the pool, so we recommend it.

 For more details on how we did this credential evaluation visit the post How to get an educational credential assessment (ECA) for employment and immigration purposes.

 So far, if you've gone through the above points and you know you meet the requirements.
 Let's jump right into the system and move on to creating the profile.

 7. Summary of what you need to create your profile